tazouxme/saml-identity-provider/README.md

 - [x] Reads, validates and rejects AuthnRequests
 - [x] Single Sign On and POST Response to SP's assertion URL
 - [ ] Single Log Out
+- [x] Claim based attributes
 - [x] Create and activate an account from zero
-- [ ] Manage the account through a web UI
+- [ ] Manage the account through a web UI - Only display
 - [ ] Federation support
-- [x] Trust support - Partial: the SP knows the IdP's certificate
+- [x] Trust support - Partial: the SP knows the IdP's certificate (Cert. import in progress)
 - [ ] Internationalization
+- [x] Automatic Metadata generation